phillipivan/companion-module-tmsystems-nam/companion/HELP.md

 Each control class the device exposes will result in one action and one value feedback, so long as the class has at least one property of a data type the module can handle.

 Within that action or feedback there are dropdown selections for the control object and property, actions also have a value input to set the selected property.
+Some feedback properties return plain values, other return objects.

 ### Caveats: